VNDB has a nicely integrated discussion board which can be used for, well,

 it's possible to link a thread to more than one board.
 The following boards can be used:

-VNDB Discussions.
-This is a general board for threads not about any specific
+General discussions.
+This is a general board for threads that do not fit in

 For discussions about a particular visual novel.
 The board <i>v17</i>, for example,